Jack Brownsword: Playing career

 Arguably Brownsword's finest hour in a Scunthorpe shirt arrived in their 1960-61 FA Cup campaign and their 6–2 Third Round victory over top-flight Blackpool.
-As left-back, Brownsword was directly responsible for marking the legendary "Wizard of Dribble" Sir Stanley Matthews, with ex-England manager Graham Taylor remembering how Matthews "never got a kick against Jackie."
+As left-back, Brownsword was directly responsible for marking the legendary "Wizard of Dribble" Stanley Matthews, with ex-England manager Graham Taylor remembering how Matthews "never got a kick against Jackie."
 The Independent newspaper also recalled how Matthews "was humbled by Scunthorpe's finest, at one point even changing his boots in a vain attempt to make an impact."

-Matthews and Brownsword were due a reunion in the following 1961–62 Second Division season, but when Brownsword asked Stoke City's stand-in outside-right why Matthews wasn't in the team, he was told: "He was until he saw your name on the team-sheet!”
+Matthews and Brownsword were due a reunion in the following 1961–62 Second Division season, but when Brownsword asked Stoke City's stand-in outside-right why Matthews was not in the team, he was told: "He was until he saw your name on the team-sheet!"
 Brownsword later described this reply as the "ultimate compliment".

-Later that season, Brownsword's Scunthorpe finished an all-time club high of fourth in the Second Division, but having controversially sold star-striker Barrie Thomas in January, Brownsword later bemoaned the missed opportunity: “I’m certain that if we hadn’t sold Barrie, we would’ve made the First Division.
-The directors said we couldn’t afford to go into the top flight and that disillusioned the players.”
+Later that season, Brownsword's Scunthorpe finished an all-time club high of fourth in the Second Division, but having controversially sold star striker Barrie Thomas in January, Brownsword later bemoaned the missed opportunity: "I'm certain that if we hadn't sold Barrie, we would've made the First Division.
+The directors said we couldn't afford to go into the top flight and that disillusioned the players."

 Having previously turned down lucrative moves to bigger clubs, including to the likes of Manchester City, Brownsword made his final professional appearance against Workington on 29 September 1964, at the age of 41.